Giullian Yao Gioiello

 Giullian Yao Gioiello (born September 24, 1992) is an American actor, musician and songwriter.
-He is known for his portrayal of Gus in the Playhouse Disney/Netflix series Julie's Greenroom, BB on Marvel's Iron Fist, and Manny in VH1's Scream.
+He is known for his portrayal of Gus in the Netflix series Julie's Greenroom, BB on Marvel's Iron Fist, and Manny in VH1's Scream.
 He also officially released his first single "Goodnight Baby" on January 16, 2019, on streaming platforms under the name Tarune through an Instagram post.
 He has since released several other singles as a singer-songwriter, which have accumulated over 13 million streams on Spotify as of June 10, 2024.
 In June 2024, in an interview with Wonderland Magazine, he teased the release of his full-length album "let him cry", set to be released in Summer 2024.

 Personal life and family

 Gioiello was born and raised in Manhattan, New York.
 He has a fraternal twin sister, Lucia Gioiello.
 He was raised by his father, Rick Gioiello who is from The Bronx.
 His mother, Shu-Fen Yao (姚淑芬), is of Taiwanese descent, and is the founder of Century Contemporary Dance Company.
 He attended Fiorello H. LaGuardia High School in New York City, and graduated the Tisch School of the Arts BFA Acting program at New York University in 2014.